MassTransit/MassTransit/docs/usage/transports/rabbitmq.md

 <<< @/docs/code/transports/CloudAmqpConsoleListener.cs

+## AmazonMQ - RabbitMQ

+AmazonMQ now includes [RabbitMQ support](https://us-east-2.console.aws.amazon.com/amazon-mq/home), which means the best message broker can now be used easily on AWS.
+To configure MassTransit, the AMQPS endpoint address can be used to configure the host as shown below.

+<<< @/docs/code/transports/AmazonRabbitMqConsoleListener.cs

 ## Guidance

 The following recommendations should be considered _best practices_ for building applications using MassTransit, specifically with RabbitMQ.